 AI-generated answers can sound unnatural and tend to use overly absolute language, which is a telltale sign.
 Rephrase those parts so you don't sound overly confident.

 At the end of the day, AI is just an assistant.
 You shouldn't rely on it entirely.
-Before the interview, you still need to thoroughly review your resume and past projects, and research the company and the role you're applying for.
+Before the interview, you still need to thoroughly review your resume and past projects and research the company and the role you're applying for.

 Next, I’d like to highlight some of the HackerRank AI assistant features I’ve used that make the whole process much more efficient.